GeminiDRSoftware/DRAGONS/recipe_system/doc/reduce_UsersManual/interfaces.rst

 **--context <CONTEXT>**
     Use <CONTEXT> for recipe selection and for primitives sensitive to context.
     Eg., ``--context QA``.
 When not specified, the context defaults to 'QA'.

-**--logmode <LOGMODE>**
-    Set logging mode.
-One of

-    * standard
-    * console
-    * quiet
-    * debug
-    * null

-    where 'console' writes only to screen and 'quiet' writes only to the log file.
-Default is 'standard'.

 **--logfile <LOGFILE>**
     Set the log file name.
 Default is 'reduce.log' in the current directory.